Opportunity-Holding/RESTar.Tutorial/README.md

 }
 ```

 To define or override the logic that is used when RESTar selects entities of a resource type, we implement the `RESTar.ISelector<T>` interface, and use the resource type as the type parameter `T`.
-Failure to provide the operations needed for the methods assigned in the `RESTarAttribute` constructor will result in a kind but resolute runtime exception.
+Failure to provide the operations needed for the methods assigned in the `RESTarAttribute` constructor will result in a friendly but resolute runtime exception.
 In the body of this `Select` method above, we provide logic for generating an `IEnumerable<SuperheroReport>` that is then returned to RESTar when evaluating `GET` requests.

 ## Making requests
 OK, now we've seen the basics of what RESTar can do – and how to make data sources from a Starcounter application available over the REST API in a secure way.
 One of the really cool things about RESTar, which we haven't really explored yet, is the flexibility and power it gives clients that consume the REST API.
 Included in RESTar is a wide range of operations and utilities that make API consumption simple, powerful, fast and easy to debug.
 This tutorial cannot possibly cover it all, but I'll provide some examples below.